 Blending Modes have been around since 1994 when Layers first were added in Photoshop 3.0.

 19 original Blending Modes are: Normal, Dissolve, Darken, Multiply, Color, Burn, Darker Color, Lighten Screen, Color Dodge, Lighter Color, Overlay, Soft Light, Hard Light, Difference, Exclusion, Hue, Saturation, Color, and Luminosity.

-Hard Mix was added in 2003 to Photoshop CS.
+In 2003, Photoshop CS added Hard Mix.
 Subtract and Divide were added to Photoshop CS5 in 2010.